 When we encounter stress, our body goes into fight or flight, a survival response.
 With survival being your only option, your autonomic system goes into protection mode, fight or flight.

 As a child, if we find ourselves in a state of mis-attunement, new patters form.
 Patterns where there is no room for connection or safety.
 In trauma, we survive in whatever way we can.
 Our nervous system is stunned and end up in a state of autonomic imbalance.
 We are merely trying to get out of the situation we are in.
-Learning how trauma shapes your story begins a new way to look at our resilience.
+Over time, patterns form in how we respond to stress and challenging life transitions.

 My motto is “come as you are”.
 I love using my claircognizance to help illuminate what has been there in us all along.
 Clients I’ve worked with says I bring a new perspective to “getting through it”.
 Let us focus on the “here and now” versus the past.
 Instead of surviving to keep it all “together” my role is to hold space and ask you very powerful and sometimes simple questions you have not seen.
 To reach a deeper part of your psyche so that you will be empowered to find the answers within yourself.

-Whether you’ve recently experienced a loss or am about to face the most difficulty journey ahead of you, your wisdom may have a different message in store for you.
+Whether you’ve recently experienced a life transition or am about to face the most difficulty journey ahead of you, your wisdom may have a different message in store for you.
 Think of it is less “fixing” and more “being with”.

 What a recent client experienced: